riscvarchive/rvm-csi/gap-analysis.md

 Software writers who wish to use the RVM-CSI Application Programming Interface (API) may fall broadly into the following groups:
 1. People creating "bare-metal" systems (that they might like to be portable between RISC-V platforms).
-2. People porting "bare-metal" systems from ARM or other architectures to RISC-V.
+2. People porting "bare-metal" systems from Arm or other architectures to RISC-V.
 3. People writing applications running on an Operating System (OS).
 4. People porting an (OS) to work on a RISC-V platform.
 5. People writing device drivers for an OS.